urban-wombat/flattables/README.md

 done by code generation.
 So there's a (managed) difference between the [FlatBuffers style guide](https://google.github.io/flatbuffers/flatbuffers_guide_writing_schema.html) and the need to export Go fields.
 Languages such as Java convert field names to lowerCamelCase, which is what FlatTables requires here, consistent with Go unexported fields.
-They are exported as upperCamelCase where needed in raw Go structs,
+They are exported as UpperCamelCase where needed in raw Go structs used by FlatTables, namely:
-namely:
 ```
 type RootTableSlice struct {...}
 ```